Dezmondo7/Challenge_Uno/README.md

 Changed the title from website to Horiseon
-Added alt tag & description to ./assets/images/search-engine-optimization.jpeg Removed ID of online-reputation-management from CSS as no style requirments
+Added alt tag & description to ./assets/images/search-engine-optimization.jpeg Removed ID of online-reputation-management from CSS as no style requirments Added alt tag & description to ./assets/images/online-reputation-management.jpg Removed the ID of social-media-marketing from CSS as no style requirments